 Study 3 was designed to replicate the findings of Studies 1 and 2, while extending them to the verbal domain.
 While the tendency of students in the first two studies to view math effort as being task-elicited is consistent with attitudes and stereotypes in the U.S. regarding the difficulty of mathematics (Ashcraft, 2002; Saad, 2005), beliefs about English being a difficult subject may be less commonplace.
-Although we made no a priori predictions, this line of reasoning suggests that students may be less likely to perceive verbal effort (compared to math effort) as being taskelicited.
+Although we made no a priori predictions, this line of reasoning suggests that students may be less likely to perceive verbal effort (compared to math effort) as being task-elicited.

 To extend our findings to the verbal domain, we framed the ability judgments vignettes and effort source beliefs measure in terms of an English class rather than a math class.
 Similarly, as opposed to being asked to assess the math ability of the students in the vignettes, participants were asked to assess their verbal ability.
-Finally, as in Studies 1 and 2, participants also reported their ability mindsets.